girino/saint-michaels-mirror/README.md

 - Pull requests welcome.
 Please follow Go project conventions.
 Tests for relay logic (especially the short-circuiting of internal QueryEvents and NIP-11 gating for CountMany) are highly appreciated.

 ## License
-This repository is released under the license listed in `LICENSE` (if present).
-If you add proprietary assets, document licensing in `/assets/LICENSE`.
+This repository is released under the Girino Anarchist Licence (GAL).
+The full text is included in `LICENSE` and is also available at https://license.girino.org/.
+The `LICENSE` file year was updated to 2003-2025.

+Note: the GAL is a nonstandard, humorous license with unusual conditions; treat its terms accordingly.

 ---
 _Espelho de São Miguel — the mirror that returns light as truth._